ansu5555/pdf-viewer-reactjs/README.md

     scale: PropTypes.number, // Thumbnail scale, ranges from 1 to 5

     rotationAngle: PropTypes.number, // Thumbnail rotation angle, values can be -90, 0 or 90.
 Default is 0

-})
+    onTop: PropTypes.bool, // Thumbnail position, if set to true thumnail will be placed on top

+    backgroundColor: PropTypes.string, // Color(hex or rgb) of the thumbnail container

+    thumbCss: PropTypes.string, // Custom css class for thumbnails

+    selectedThumbCss: PropTypes.string, // Custom css class for selected thumbnail })
 ```